Instance-Optimality of Bidirectional PageRank Estimation: Introduction

+In this paper, we study a simple adaptive variant of the aforementioned $\BiPR$ algorithm from~\cite{lofgren2016personalized}.
+Our main contribution is to prove that this adaptive $\BiPR$ is instance-optimal within a polylogarithmic factor, not for all graphs, but for a large class of graphs including all sparse graphs.
+Our analysis shows that even though the running time of $\BiPR$ is highly dependent on the instance, varying between $O(\log n)$ and $O(n)$, its running time is always close to the best possible on every one of these graphs.
+Thus, contrasting worst-case complexity, where we just have to analyze worst-case instances, here we have to prove upper- and lower-bounds for all instances for which we claim instance-optimality.
+This instance-complexity view will be explained more clearly in~\Cref{subsec:technique_analysis}.

+\paragraph{Instance-optimality and good (statistically correct) PageRank algorithms} Recall that instance-optimal algorithms should only compete with correct algorithms.
+In the probabilistic setting of PageRank computation, the correctness is statistical, and for brevity, we shall call such algorithms ``good'', as defined below.

+A \emph{valid} input instance to PageRank is a pair $(G,t)$ consisting of an arbitrary directed graph $G$ and an arbitrary target vertex $t$ in $G$.
+We say a PageRank algorithm $A$ is \emph{good} if for every valid input $(G,t)$, the algorithm estimates $\pi(t)$ within a constant factor with constant probability.

-We say a good algorithm $A^*$ is \emph{instance optimal} on a given $(G,t)$ if no good algorithm $A$ can be faster than $A^*$ by more than a polylogarithmic factor.
-The challenge is to find a good algorithm that is instance optimal on a large class of graphs $\cG$, preferably all graphs.
-We have to prove that there cannot be a graph $G\in\cG$ with target $t$ for which some "instance-smart" good algorithm $A$ can be much faster than our algorithm.
-We recall here that the restriction that $A$ is good means that $A$ has to give reliable answers on all possible instances, not just this specific $(G,t)$.
+A good PageRank algorithm $A^*$ is \emph{instance-optimal} on a given instance $(G,t)$ if there is no good algorithm $A$ that on $(G,t)$ is faster than $A^*$ by more than a polylogarithmic factor.
+The dream would be to find a good algorithm $A^*$ that is instance-optimal on all valid instances.
+However, recall from the discussion in Section \ref{sec:instance-optimal} that such an instance-optimal algorithm often does not exist.

-Typically we would not imagine an instance optimal algorithm to exist for an interesting problem over a rich class of graphs, but here we present an algorithm $A^*$, which is a simple adaptive version of the classic bidirectional approach, and show that $A^*$ is instance optimal for a class $\cG$ including all sparse graphs and almost all other graphs.
+Here we show that there are indeed graphs on which the $\BiPR$-algorithm is not instance-optimal.
+However, instead of just giving up the dream of instance-optimality, we establish that $\BiPR$ is instance-optimal on a rich class of graphs $\cG$, which includes all sparse graphs and almost all other graphs, as detailed below.